yjcyxky/biominer-indexd/README.md

 <p align="center">NOTE: NOT READY FOR PRODUCTION YET.</p>

 ## Features
-- [ ] Manage & retrieve files: index each file by UUID (e.g. biominer.fudan-pgx/b14563ac-dbc1-49e8-b484-3dad89de1a54) and record all repository locations, file names, MD5 values, DOI numbers, repository links, version numbers, sizes, etc. of files
+- [x] Manage & retrieve files: index each file by UUID (e.g. biominer.fudan-pgx/b14563ac-dbc1-49e8-b484-3dad89de1a54) and record all repository locations, file names, MD5 values, DOI numbers, repository links, version numbers, sizes, etc. of files

-- [ ] Track file location: provide a mechanism to register & track file location, for the same file released in multiple repositories (OSS, S3, GSA, NODE, SRA, ENA.)
+- [x] Track file location: provide a mechanism to register & track file location, for the same file released in multiple repositories (OSS, S3, GSA, NODE, SRA, ENA.)

+- [x] Manage multi-version files: provide Base UUID indexing of different versions of files (i.e., get the Base UUID, you can query all the historical versions of a file in the system) for different versions of Pipeline analysis to generate multiple versions of Level2/3 files.

 - [ ] Track file status: whether the file is in the index, or has been deleted, or has been updated, or can be downloaded.

-- [ ] Manage multi-version files: provide Base UUID indexing of different versions of files (i.e., get the Base UUID, you can query all the historical versions of a file in the system) for different versions of Pipeline analysis to generate multiple versions of Level2/3 files.

 - [ ] Bulk get download links: query specified files by UUID/MD5 and get download links of specified repositories.
+It is better to use with [biopoem](https://github.com/yjcyxky/biopoem).

 - [ ] More features...